A path integral approach to sparse non-Hermitian random matrices: General set-up

 In the case where $\underline{\underline{a}}$ is Hermitian, and all the eigenvalues are consequently real, we can obtain the eigenvalue density on the real axis via \cite{edwardsjones, braymoore}

-When the matrix $\underline{\underline{a}}$ is Hermitian, the disorder-averaged resolvent matrix is an analytic function of $\omega$.
+When the matrix $\underline{\underline{a}}$ is Hermitian, the disorder-averaged resolvent is an analytic function of $\omega$ (aside from the section of the real axis where the eigenvalues reside).
 Thus, Eq.~(\ref{resolventdefinition}) can be expanded as a series in powers of $\omega$, which is a helpful trick when performing the disorder average.
-When $\underline{\underline{a}}$ is non-Hermitian however, the resolvent is non-analytic for values of $\omega$ where $\rho(\omega)$ is non-zero, as can be seen from Eq.~(\ref{densityfromres}).
+When $\underline{\underline{a}}$ is non-Hermitian however, the resolvent is non-analytic for values of $\omega$ in areas of the complex plane where $\rho(\omega)$ is non-zero, as can be seen from Eq.~(\ref{densityfromres}).
 Thus, a series expansion in $\omega$ is not valid.
 Instead, it is necessary to construct a `hermitized' resolvent, from which $C$ can later be extracted.

 We now define the $2N \times 2N$ Hermitian matrix

 and the hermitized resolvent matrix

 From these definitions we see that we can recover the resolvent we seek via